atcmasta/AttendanceBot/README.md

 A discord attendance bot which can be used to register and create an overview of attendance for certain events.

 ## Building
 In order to build the bot for yourself you will need Maven.
-Run the following Maven commandName to build the .jar file:
+Run the following Maven command to build the .jar file:
 ```
 mvn clean install
 ```